ameinhardt/rollup-plugin-oss/README.md

   },
   plugins: [
     LicensePlugin({
-      filter: /@mycompany\/.*/,
       extra: [{
+        author: 'Linux Foundation and its Contributors',
+        description: 'The SPDX License List is a list of commonly found licenses and exceptions used for open source and other collaborative software.
+The XML format is an internal representation of the licenses.
+See the license-list-data for supported formats for the license list.',
         license: 'CC0-1.0',
         name: 'license-list-xml',
         repository: 'https://github.com/spdx/license-list-XML',
-        version: '2.6.0',
+        version: '2.6.0'
-        author: 'Linux Foundation and its Contributors',
-        description: 'The SPDX License List is a list of commonly found licenses and exceptions used for open source and other collaborative software.
-The XML format is an internal representation of the licenses.
-See the license-list-data for supported formats for the license list.'
       }],
-      zipFilename: 'src.zip',
+      filter: /@mycompany\/.*/,
-      jsonFilename: 'disclosure.json'
+      jsonFilename: 'disclosure.json',
+      zipFilename: 'src.zip'
     })
   ]
 };
 ```

 ## Test
-Tests are run by [jest](https://jestjs.io/) against the outcome of the build process, i.e. `index.js`.
+Tests are run against the outcome of the build process, i.e. `index.js`.

 ## Example output
 Get an example output for this library by running cloning the repository (with `--recurse-submodules`)